Promotion of the Humanities Teaching and Learning Resources and Curriculum Development

 How may assistance be used?

-Humanities Initiatives at Community Colleges and at Historically Black Colleges and Universities (HBCUs), Hispanic-Serving institutions of higher education, and Tribal Colleges and Universities provide funds for faculty study programs, institutional planning, and the acquisition of library and advanced technology resources that can assist institutions in enhancing humanities opportunities for their students and their communities, typically through strengthening the capacity of faculty to engage student or community beneficiaries in substantive study of the humanities.
+Humanities Connections and Humanities Initiatives provide funds for faculty study programs, institutional planning, and the acquisition of library and advanced technology resources to assist institutions in enhancing humanities opportunities for their students and communities, typically through strengthening the capacity of faculty to engage them in substantive study of the humanities.
+Dialogues on the Experience of War supports community-focused discussion groups and other programming serving veteran and service members.

 What are the requirements after being awarded this opportunity?